 Plant roots must overcome the soil suction or the attraction that soil particles have for water in the soil in order to withdraw and use this water.
 The measurement of soil suction is a direct indication of the amount of work the plant roots must do to get water from the soil.
 The tensiometer measures soil suction directly without calibration for soil type, salinity or temperature.
 Generally, you can select a location where measurement devices will not be in the way of field operations.
 Mark stations so you can avoid them with only minor inconvenience to equipment operators.
 To protect against accidental striking by tools or machinery, drive stakes near the instruments with colored flags or tape attached.
 You can also cover them with a box, a tile, a steel pipe or similar protective device (provided water movement within the soil is not impeded).

 Install tensiometers so the tip is in the active root zone of the crop grown.
 Usually one depth will be needed for plants having active root zones less than 15 inches, but use two for plants having active roots deeper than 15 inches.
-For deeper rooted plants or in orchards it may be desirable to have instruments at three different d 0016 epths.
+For deeper rooted plants or in orchards it may be desirable to have instruments at t 0026 hree different depths.
 (See Figure 2.)
 5FF4

 For most crops and soils, two depths per station are recommended.
 Set one with the tip at a depth between one-fourth and one-half of the root zone and the other at a depth of about three-fourths of the active root zone.
 Use the shallow tensiometer for scheduling the “start” of the irrigation cycle.
 Use the deep tensiometer to evaluate if the proper “amount or depth” of water was applied.
 When soil water is known at these depths, an accurate estimate can be made of water conditions throughout the root zone.